timmyreilly/AzureFunctionsCosmosDBSample/README.md

 <img src="http://imgur.com/rUNanD0.png" width="800">
 </kbd>

-If function in Visual Studio 2015 are new to you watch this video: https://www.youtube.com/watch?v=R7F92POLGaE
+If functions in Visual Studio 2015 are new to you watch this video: https://www.youtube.com/watch?v=R7F92POLGaE

-5. When it builds open Azure Storage Explorer and throw something in a queue according to function.json
+5. When it builds open Azure Storage Explorer and throw something in a queue.
+The `queueName` your function is listening to is set in function.json:

 ```json
 {